Kilill/ESP-32-BLE-Scanner/README.md

 connect the ESP to the PC via USB

-`pio run`  will checkfor / download all requist tools and libraries and then build the firmware
+`pio run`  will checkfor / download all requisit tools and libraries and then build the firmware

 before building the filesystem , copy the *config.json.dist* and *devices.json.dist* in the **data** directory to *config.json* and *devices.json* repectively in the same directory. edit both files to your liking.
-They need to conform to the json format of the files.
+They need to conform to the json format of the files, See below under Configuration.

 Now run `pio run -r buildfs` to build the filesystem image.